nauam/Courses/docs/learning/tutorial/users.md

 :::: tabs
 ::: tab Enterprise Exercise

-Our Enterprise product has a User Manager section that allows QW Control admins to create local user accounts using a GUI interface.
+Our Enterprise product has a User Manager section that allows Rundeck admins to create local user accounts using a GUI interface.

 To manage existing users or add an new one:_[optional]_